paalaxus/data-analysis-portfolio/README.md

 ## Study Projects
-In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.
+In this section I will provide information on courses I was taking

 ### Data Analyst Specialization